drgcms/drg-material-icons/README.md

 be sure to `require "drg_material_icons"` somewhere during the initialization of your engine.
 Otherwise, Rails will not automatically pick up the load path of the drg_material_icons assets and helpers.

-## Versioning

-Versioning will follow the releases of Material-icons which follows Semantic Versioning 2.0 as defined at <http://semver.org>.
-We will do our best not to make any breaking changes.

 ## Compatibility with font-awesome-rails gem